hashicorp/katakoda/consul-secure-acl-vault-hashiconf/step6.md

 ### Verify token expiration

-TO verify the token TTL is respected, wait for two minutes and try to perform another snapshot:
+To verify the token TTL is respected, wait for two minutes and try to perform another snapshot:

 `consul snapshot save consul.snap`{{execute T1}}